 If you’re eligible to claim any means-tested benefits – like the Pension Credit or Council Tax Support, taking out an equity acquittance strategy can impact your qualification.
 Releasing equity might affect your tax position and to your benefits.

-That said, your financial adviser services will help you on two fronts.
+That said, your financial adviser5 services will help you on two fronts.
 First and foremost, they will be able to offer you with an indicative benefits analysis to aid you in claiming any entitlement, and secondly, they will ensure that any benefits you receive aren’t affected when you take out an equity discharge.

 Whatever the reason, if you’re thinking about releasing equity in your home, you may have questions about how it affects you.
 It is important to get the facts before making your decision.
 Consolidating debts over a longer period may mean you pay more overall.
 The ball lies in your court.
 It’s up to you to decide what plan will most suit your needs, but it is wise to consider getting the right advice and service from your provider or your financial adviser.